-One night in a pub, Hannon overhears a conversation that troubles him very much, two people are talking about kidnapping a child.
-Reporting what he heard to the police he is annoyed when they say they don’t have enough evidence to do anything.
+One night in a pub, Hannon overhears a conversation which troubles him very much, two people are talking about kidnapping a child.
+Reporting what he overheard to the police, he is annoyed when they say they don’t have enough evidence to do anything.
 Hannon, Bob and Jean do some investigating of their own.
 On the streets of a very foggy London, this trio try and find the couple from the pub and try and prevent the kidnapping from taking place.
 Soon the film becomes a tale of mistaken identity, murder and suspicion.

 I really love the relationship between Hannon and Jean.
 It’s obvious right from the first time they come back into each others lives that they still have feelings for one another.

 Hannon deliberately pushes Jean away from him because he doesn’t want to seem vulnerable or pitiable to her.
-Jean would never see him like that and she just wants to be with him any way she can.
-She happily accepts the role of assistant to him, just so that she can be with him, and be in his life in some way.
+Jean would never see him like that, she just wants to be with him any way she can.
+Jean happily accepts the role of assistant to Richard Hannon just so that she can be near him and be in his life in some way.
 She will take anything she can get if it allows her to be with him.

 Van and Vera both do a terrific job of conveying their characters complicated relationship.
 Often they convey us information about their feelings not through words, but through the way they look at each other, or by the way one responds to what the other says or does.
 Their relationship is poignant, frustrating and believable.